-How to migrate MFA and SSPR policy settings to the Authentication methods policy for Azure AD
+How to migrate MFA and SSPR policy settings to the Authentication methods policy for Microsoft Entra ID

-You can migrate Azure Active Directory (Azure AD) policy settings that separately control multifactor authentication (MFA) and self-service password reset (SSPR) to unified management with the Authentication methods policy.
-You can migrate policy settings on your own schedule, and the process is fully reversible.
+You migrate policy settings on your own schedule, and the process is fully reversible.
 You can continue to use tenant-wide MFA and SSPR policies while you configure authentication methods more precisely for users and groups in the Authentication methods policy.
-You can complete the migration whenever you're ready to manage all authentication methods together in the Authentication methods policy.
+You complete the migration whenever you're ready to manage all authentication methods together in the Authentication methods policy.

-For more information about how these policies work together during migration, see Manage authentication methods for Azure AD.
+For more information about how these policies work together during migration, see Manage authentication methods for Microsoft Entra ID.

 Before you begin

 Begin by doing an audit of your existing policy settings for each authentication method that's available for users.
-If you roll back during migration, you'll want a record of the authentication method settings from each of these policies:
+If you roll back during migration, you might want a record of the authentication method settings from each of these policies: